Maple Syrup Fest

 A past Maple Syrup Fest.

-media release: Come one, come all to Aldo Leopold Nature Center’s unique and unforgettable celebration of the season – it’s Maple Syrup Fest!
-This free, family-friendly event offers a blend of indoor and outdoor activities found nowhere else in Madison.
-Stations throughout the nature center grounds will lead visitors – at their own pace – through the history and science of maple syruping in Wisconsin and beyond.
-Visitors will learn when and how to tap trees for sap, can sample real Wisconsin maple syrup, and test their skills at identifying the real deal.
-Maple ice cream sundaes will be available for a fee.
-Mark your calendars today for our sticky sweet kick-off to spring!
+This free, family-friendly event offers a blend of indoor and outdoor activities found nowhere else in Dane County.
+Stations throughout the nature center grounds will lead visitors – at their own pace – through the process of making maple syrup while enjoying the warmth of spring.
+Visitors will learn when and how to tap trees for sap and be able to sample real Wisconsin maple syrup.
+Maple syrup ice cream sundaes will be available for a fee.
+Mark your calendars today for our sticky-sweet kick-off to spring!

 Activities include:

-· And for a fee…enjoying ice cream topped with real Wisconsin maple syrup
+For a fee…enjoy ice cream topped with real Wisconsin maple syrup

 This event is FREE and open to the public.
-FREE parking is available at Ahuska Park (400 E. Broadway) with a FREE shuttle that will run every 15-20 minutes.
-Food carts will be available on site for a fee.
+Free parking and a free shuttle are available at Ahuska Park (400 E. Broadway).
+Ice cream topped with maple syrup, bottles of 100% Wisconsin maple syrup, and food carts will be available for a fee.

-Many thanks to our 2023 Partners for making this event possible, including Wisconsin Public Radio!
+Many thanks to our 2026 Event Partners, including International Flavors and Fragrances, for making this event possible!